 If you’re missing out promoting on the web, you’re either stuck in the past century or simply oblivious.
 Failure to consider public relations plugs online is, at this stage, shear ignorance.
 Many broadcast tactics and media tours already incorporate a web componet, but sometimes targeting online users specifically makes the most sense for your campaign.
 When needing to reach an online audience, the web offers a wide spectrum of options, from major news sites to niche bloggers.
 That’s both a positive and negative aspect of the Internet.
 Simultaneously, the wide array of outlets produces public relations gems and pure garbage.
 The trick is to decipher what’s a win and what’s not.

 Your (Lack of) Confidence: Public relations professionals who lack the wherewithal to harness the Internet are often intimidated and passive.
 Granted, it’s easier if broadcast tactics are distributed to traditional broadcast mediums such as television and radio.
 That's the comfortable route.
-But your inability or resistance to adapt to digital solutions restricts success.
+And there is nothing innately wrong if you want to find out how radio media can help you.
+It just fails to swing bigger or lack innovation.
+Your inability or resistance to adapt to digital solutions restricts success.
 In order to provide variety in coverage as well as have the potential to earn more impressions, more engagement, and bottom line, better ROI, it’s time to jump in headfirst rather than dip your toes.

 What’s New that Stinks (Maybe): Influencers.
 It’s perhaps the biggest buzzword in the industry, but what tangible evidence is there to convince clients THIS is the route to take.
 It’s still way too early to know whether or not influencers move the needle enough.
 Not to mention, logistics and arrangements for each influencer is different and all deliver their own directives, making it difficult to harness and execute.